ssdowd/oazssh/README.md

 ## Retrieve a password from keyvault

-Example to retrieve the admin_user password for dev:
+This command shows how to copy a value from the key vault to use (for RDP connections).
+This retrieves the password for dev:

 ```
 az keyvault secret show \